Henoch-Schönlein purpura (HSP)

 Ask for an urgent GP appointment or contact GP out of hours service for advice if you or your child have a rash that doesn't fade when a glass is pressed against it (glass test), but you don't feel unwell.
 This could be HSP.

-Call 999 or contact urgent and emergency care services immediately if a rash doesn't fade when a glass is pressed against it and you or your child feel very unwell – for example, it's painful to look at bright lights or you have a stiff neck.
+Call 999 or go to your nearest emergency department immediately if a rash doesn't fade when a glass is pressed against it and you or your child feel very unwell – for example, it's painful to look at bright lights, or you have a stiff neck.

 This could be something serious like meningitis.